 PA Department of Transportation District 5 610-798-4280 ext.
 104 (Maintenance)

 Click here for a list of State (PennDOT) roads that are located in LMT.

-Federal Law now requires us to monitor storm sewers.
+Federal Law now requires us to monitor storm drains.
 This law also requires us to enforce and fine any individual or corporation that disposes of debris or chemicals that could contaminate the waterways.
-Common items found in storm sewers that cause blockages are: dog waste, pesticides, grass, leaves, dirt, weeds, paint and vehicle fluids.
+Common items found in storm drains that cause blockages are: dog waste, pesticides, grass, leaves, dirt, weeds, paint and vehicle fluids.
 Please do your part to keep our streams and waterways clean.

 As a homeowner, checking your mailboxes stability on a regular basis is a good idea.
 Is the box leaning?
 Is the post loose?
 Does the door fall open?
 Is the box properly positioned?
 Click here for correct placement of your mailbox.
 Keep in mind during the winter snow falls, LMT will not reimburse for mailbox damage due to the force of the snow falling off the plow so now is the time to check that mailbox!

 Street light out?
 Call PPL at 1-800-DIAL-PPL.
 You will need to give them the nearest address or cross street and if possible, the 2 pole numbers, which can be found on metal plates on the pole.